harshhkd/Job-Description-and-Resume-Matcher/README.md

 2. Upload one or more resumes.
 3. Enter the job description.
 4. Click Match to see the top 5 resumes ranked by relevance.

+# First download all the necessay pacakge like flask, numpy, scikit learn and many more